LASER SKIN RESURFACING

 Other Services:

-In addition to laser hair removal, LPSA offers many other treatments and medical grade skin care products to help you to maintain the firmness, elasticity and youthful appearance of your skin.
-Contact our office to book a personalized consultation to see how we can help you meet your skin care goals.
+In addition to laser skin resurfacing, LPSA offers many other treatments and medical grade skin care products at our Lethbridge, Alberta office.
+View a complete list of our aesthetic service to see how we can help you meet your skin care goals.

 The Fitzpatrick Scale Explained: